Sudan Partner Churches and Organizations

 This is a major channel of Presbyterian efforts for advocacy for Sudan, which grew out of the Sudan Mission Network.

-Established in March 2004, RECONCILE (Resource Center for Civil Leadership) is related to the Sudan Council of Churches.
-These Sudanese churches aim to help victims recover from the trauma associated with the 25-year civil war in Sudan.
+Established in March 2004, RECONCILE (Resource Center for Civil Leadership)was created by the New Sudan Council of Churches.
+These Sudanese churches aim to help victims recover from the trauma associated with the 22-year civil war in Sudan and more recent conflicts.
 They also help to lead a process of reconciliation and civic education to contribute to nation building in the new Republic of South Sudan.

-Nile Theological College is one college with two campuses founded to train pastors, theologians and Christian educators for the Presbyterian Church of Sudan and the Sudan Presbyterian Evangelical Church.
-The Arabic Track and Diploma Program is located in Khartoum, Sudan.
-The English Track is located in Malakal, South Sudan.
+Nile Theological College-Malakal was founded to train South Sudanese pastors, theologians and Christian educators for the Presbyterian Church of South Sudan and the South Sudan Presbyterian Evangelical Church.

-The college offers a quality education to women and men in preparation for serving Jesus Christ in the difficult circumstances of Sudan and the Republic of South Sudan.
+The college offers a quality education to women and men in preparation for serving Jesus Christ in the difficult circumstances of the Republic of South Sudan.

 Sudan Mission Network

-- For more information contact Bill Andress, Debbie Braaksma or Stacy Gregory
+- For more information contact Bill Andress, Debbie Braaksma or Paula Tibbs.

 The Sudan Mission Network is among more than 40 networks that connect Presbyterians who share a common mission interest.
 Most participants are involved in mission partnerships through congregations, presbyteries or synods.
 Network members come together to coordinate efforts, share best practices and develop strategies.